yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-026_Uppercase_Characters_In_New_Password.md

 1. Navigate to the "Forgot Password" form
 2. Enter a valid email address
 3. Enter a valid answer in the "Security Question" field
-4. Enter a password containing uppercase letters in the New Password field (e.g., TesTing)
+4. Enter a password containing only uppercase letters in the New Password field (e.g., TESTING)
 5. Observe the validation behavior

 ---